SupremeCommanderMaps/SurvivalVersus/README.md

 Beware that these versions are not the same as the ones typically hosted on the Forged Alliance Forever lobby.
 If not everyone is using the same version of the map, you will get a desync.
-When using development versions the advertised version of the map, ie Final Rush Pro 5.10, is in itself not sufficient to check, as there will be many development versions of Final Rush Pro 5.10.
+When using development versions the advertised version of the map, ie Survival Versus v24, is in itself not sufficient to check, as there will be many development versions of Survival Versus v24.

 * Download the [latest development version of the map][download]
 * Extract the zip.
-The result should be a directory named `final_rush_pro_5.v0023`
+The result should be a directory named `survival_versus.v0024`
 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`
 * Clone `lib` into `vendor`

 ## Release notes

+### New in version 24

+Under development

+* Changed map name to "Survival Versus" since people do not understand that `Final Rush Pro 5.11` is older than `Final Rush Pro 5 v23`

 ### New in version 5.23